BiGCAT-UM/INTOXICOM_Workshop_1/paper/paper.md

 For the FAIR Implementation Profiles (FIPs), we first looked at the FIP mini questionnaire.
 During the workshop [@RAa-SA1rYr], two FIPs were
 started: The first FIP was developed for AOPs and the second FIP was developed for toxiconomics.
-Generally, filling out the FIP template was not found to be easy and both FIPs left a lot of questions open.
+Generally, filling out the FIP template was not found to be easy and both FIPs left a lot of questions unanswered.
 The in-progress FIPs can be accessed at [@citesAsEvidence:Lynch2024c], to be picked up at a later point in time.
 As part of this FIP Introduction event, also the FIP wizard (<https://fip-wizard.ds-wizard.org/>) was briefly demonstrated, as it gives more context to the different FAIR principles and their corresponding FERs.

 ### Adverse Outcome Pathways FIP